yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_alter_table.md

 title: ALTER TABLE statement [YSQL]
 headerTitle: ALTER TABLE
 linkTitle: ALTER TABLE
-description: Use the `ALTER TABLE` statement to change the definition of an existing table.
+description: Use the `ALTER TABLE` statement to change the definition of a table.
 menu:
   latest:
     identifier: ddl_alter_table